elixirschool/elixirschool/lessons/basics/basics.md

 "foo\nbar"
 ```

 Elixir also includes more complex data types.
-We'll learn more about these when we learn about Collections and Functions.
+We'll learn more about these when we learn about [collections](../collections/) and [functions](../functions/).

 ## Basic Operations